Changing Chinese habits help Mazda outstrip rivals in slowing market

 First-half sales may have spiked, but Mazda is maintaining its full-year target growth at 4.3 percent to 220,000 vehicles.
 Senior company executives have also repeatedly said its strategy is not to rapidly expand in China but to focus on branding.

-To boost brand appeal to Chinese consumers, automakers have localized features and aspects of design.
-Ford Motor Co (F.N) revamped its Taurus for China in April, meeting a preference for a spacious backseat and conservative exterior.
+To boost brand appeal to Chinese consumers, automakers have localised features and aspects of design.
+Ford Motor Co revamped its Taurus for China in April, meeting a preference for a spacious backseat and conservative exterior.

 Mazda’s China-focused features include air-conditioning vents for the backseat and double horns given the heavy usage in the country.
 But the automaker will not compromise its exterior design philosophy to cater to local tastes, said Matsuo.